patrick-levesque/herd-xdebug-toggler/README.md

-# Herd XDebug Toggler README
+# Herd Xdebug Toggler README

 Herd Xdebug toggler extension for VS Code.

 ## Features

-Allows to easily enable/disable XDebug extension in any PHP installed version.
+Allows to easily enable/disable Xdebug extension in any PHP installed version.

 ## Requirements

-You need to manually add other XDebug options in your php.ini files as required.
-This extension will only enable or disable XDebug.
+You need to manually add other Xdebug options in your php.ini files as required.
+This extension will only enable or disable Xdebug.

 ## Extension Settings